it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.1.11

 - Deny Communications with Known Malicious IP Addresses - Deny communications with known malicious or unused Internet IP addresses.
 Limit access to trusted and necessary IP address ranges at each of the organization's network boundaries.

+[AMW: This is black list and white list approach, which should be separate.
+Black list should apply to all network boundaries.
+White list should apply to the most secure ones.
+Also, I liked the earlier requirement that mentioned the application API as a boundary.
+Please add that here.]

 >This can be done using a network firewall at the parameter of your election network.
 Preventing access from known malicious IP addresses can be done for all election applications, even public facing ones.
 The Election Infrastructure Information Sharing and Analysis Center (EI-ISAC) provides list of known malicious IP addresses.

 Applies to: Hosted components